tenstad/terraform-provider-remote/docs/index.md

 - `private_key_env_var` (String) The name of the local environment variable containing the private key used to login to the remote host.
 - `private_key_path` (String) The local path to the private key used to login to the remote host.
 - `sudo` (Boolean) Use sudo to gain access to file.
 Defaults to `false`.
 - `timeout` (Number) The maximum amount of time, in milliseconds, for the TCP connection to establish.
-Timeout of zero means no timeout.
+Undefined means no timeout.